lukavr05/final-year-project/documents/main.typ

 Consequently, this project focuses on features that are retained during the compilation process and remain quantifiable in binary form.
 Metrics such as control-flow complexity and library call usage provide the strongest candidates for representing authorial style in compiled executables.
 These features, though abstracted from the original source, can still capture meaningful patterns of authorial behaviour suitable for machine learning classification and clustering tasks.

 However, it is also evident that binary authorship attribution faces notable challenges, namely compilation artifacts, obfuscation and time complexity.
 The following chapter will build upon these conceptual foundations by investigating how the identified metrics can be systematically derived from compiled binaries.
-It will focus on the practical processes of extracting, structuring, and preparing these features for use in machine learning models.
+It will focus on the practical processes of extracting (taking into consideration the limitations of feature extaction with obfuscated binaries), then structuring and preparing these features for use in machine learning models.

 #pagebreak()